raznis/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image1]

-###Pipeline (single images)
+Pipeline (single images)
+---

-####1.
-Provide an example of a distortion-corrected image.
+1. Provide an example of a distortion-corrected image.

 To demonstrate this step, here is an example of a road image after distortion correction:
 ![alt text][image2]

-####2.
-Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
+2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines 110 through 126, and at lines 165 to 184 in `gradients.py`).
 I first applied a color mask for yellow and white in the HSV color space, and then then applied sobel, magnitude and direction thresholding on the S channel.
 Pixels where turned on if they passed one of the two masks.
 Here's an example of my output for this step.
 First, color thresholding:

 ![alt text][image3]

-And then thefinal binary masking:
+And then the final binary masking:

 ![alt text][image4]

-####3.
-Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `warp()`, which appears in lines 13 through 30 in the file `perspective.py`.
 The `warp()` function takes as inputs an image (`img`).
 I chose the hardcode the source and destination points in the following manner: